kuro5hin/fediwiki/home.md

 Welcome to FediWiki!

 This is a place where you can quickly get info about GNU Social.
 You can help contribute by making a merge request at [our repo](https://gitgud.io/archaeme/fediwiki).
+Merged changes are synced hourly.

 # Wiki Menu